MJW3BB/DnD/krups_campaign/Character.md

 ## Proficiencies Skills
 ### Skill 1 - Perception
 ### Skill 2 - Athletics
+#
 # Ability Scores
-Strength - 17
+ - Strength - 17
-Dexterity - 16
+ - Dexterity - 16
-Constitution - 15
+ - Constitution - 15
-Intelligence - 12
+ - Intelligence - 12
-Wisdom -  6
+ - Wisdom -  6
-Charisma - 10
+ - Charisma - 10

 # Background - Outlander
 You grew up in the wilds, far from civilization and the comforts of town and technology.
 You’ve witnessed the migration of herds larger than forests, survived weather more extreme than any city-dweller could comprehend, and enjoyed the solitude of being the only thinking creature for miles in any direction.
 The wilds are in your blood, whether you were a nomad, an explorer, a recluse, a hunter-gatherer, or even a marauder.
 Even in places where you don’t know the specific features of the terrain, you know the ways of the wild.

 ### Skill Proficencies - Performance

-Tools - Horn (ocarina)
+ - Tools - Horn (ocarina)
-Languages - Elvish
+ - Languages - Elvish
-Wanderer
-You have an excellent memory for maps and geography, and you can always recall the general layout of terrain, settlements, and other features around you.
+ - Wanderer: You have an excellent memory for maps and geography, and you can always recall the general layout of terrain, settlements, and other features around you.
 In addition, you can find food and fresh water for yourself and up to five other people each day, provided that the land offers berries, small game, water, and so forth.

-## Characteristics
+# Characteristics
-### Personality Traits
+## Personality Traits
 I place no stock in wealthy or well-mannered folk.
 Money and manners won’t save you from a hungry owlbear.
 I feel far more comfortable around animals than people.
-### Ideals
+## Ideals
 Glory.
 I must earn glory in battle, for myself and my clan.
 (Any)
-### Bonds
+## Bonds
 I am the last of my tribe, and it is up to me to ensure their names enter legend.
-### Flaws
+## Flaws
 I am too enamored of ale, wine, and other intoxicants.

 ## Character Details